Top 10 Social Media Logos and the Story Behind Them

-The logo is very simple, helping it be recognised even on small thumbnails.
-You can easily distinguish Skype’s logo.
+The logo is straightforward, helping it be recognised even on small thumbnails.
+You can easily distinguish Skype’s logo in its brand guidelines.

 7 – Pinterest

-Pinterest is a social networking site that primarily makes use of images for sharing ideas and information, and has as much as 250 million active users.
+Pinterest is a social networking site that primarily uses images to share ideas and information and has as many as 250 million active users.

-It is very simple, making the logo easy to be recognised even without the textual part.
+It is straightforward, making the logo quickly recognised without the text.

 8 – Snapchat